Cristie

-Biography
+Early life

 Cristina Sanchez was born on 31 May 1978 in Fuengirola (Málaga), where she was raised by her father along her two brothers.
 When she was 16, she started pursuing her music career.
 She formed a music band with some friends and they played in different bars and pubs of her home town.

+Career

 Her first contact with the music industry was in as part of a flamenco band called Cheli 3, where they experimented mixing flamenco, gospel and funk.

 Later on she joined Caste Huarochiri, where she became deeply involved in flamenco and dance.
 With Los Activos, Cristie took part in some of the most prominent festivals in Spain including Espárrago Rock, Festimad, The Festival of Autumn of Madrid, and The Sea of Music.
 She also performed in other countries including the Expo 2000 in Hannover, the Popkomm (Germany) and the theater Ouro Verde in São Paulo, Brazil.
 In 2002, Cristie spent seven months acting at the Blue Note Tokyo.

 Back in Spain, José María Elegant (a prestigious classical flamenco guitarist) invited Cristie to join La Maestranza and to perform during the Bienal de Flamenco in (Seville).
 That same month, Cristie took part on the castings for the second edition of Operación Triunfo on RTVE.
 She became one of the chosen participants and she joined the Academy of Artists.

 2002: Operación Triunfo and No quiero sufrir

 Cristie was on the live television shows for six weeks.
 In one of the shows she collaborated on a duet with Antonio Orozco and his song Devuélveme la vida.
 That performance became one of the highlights of that season live shows.

 After that, all contestants recorded and released a single.
-Those artists whose single reached the goal of 200,000 sold copies sold would sing a record deal.
+Those artists whose single reached the goal of 200,000 sold copies sold would sign a record deal.

 Cristie's single, No quiero sufrir was very well received by fans and it got good reviews by the critics, but it only reached 76,000 copies, missing the goal.
 However, she signed a contract with O'Clock Music to release her first album.